boba-print/fluent-rotate/README.md

 This application supports packaging with pkg.js.
 You can create a standalone executable version of the application as follows:

 1. Install pkg globally with npm install -g pkg.
-2. Run the command pkg . in the root directory of the application.
+2. Run the command `npm run build` in the root directory of the application.

 This will generate executables for different platforms.
 You can run these executables as standalone applications.